Vector Field-Guided Learning Predictive Control for Motion Planning of Mobile Robots with Uncertain Dynamics: Simulation and Experimental Results

 \subsubsection{Analyses of the results}

 As shown from TABLE~\ref{tab_fig_ScenarioII}, the paths planned by methods VF-LPC and TEB exhibit similar lengths, albeit shorter than OBTPAP.
-Though the path length of hybrid A$^\star$ is the shortest, it is deemed unsafe due to the lack of maintaining a safe distance while avoiding the first obstacle.
-Note that VF-LPC is a tracking-avoidance method, while other methods could not demonstrate effectiveness in completing kinodynamic tracking control tasks.
-Regarding computational efficiency, VF-LPC demonstrates the lowest completion time, measured at $0.29$ \rm{s}, which is significantly lower than those for hybrid A$^\star$, TEB, and OBTPAP.
+Though the trajectory length of Hybrid A* is the shortest, it is deemed unsafe due to the lack of maintaining a safe distance while avoiding the first obstacle.
+Regarding computational efficiency, VF-LPC demonstrates the best performance among the methods.